-Users on the credit-eligible track who withdraw from a course or who switch from a credit-eligible track to an audit track, and who are in compliance with these Terms and any applicable ASU policies may request a refund up to fourteen (14) calendar days after OSC course enrollment and before any proctored exams are administered.
-Individuals who do not withdraw from a course or switch to an audit track prior to a required proctored exam period are not eligible to request a refund for respective course participation fees.
+Users may withdraw from Universal Learner Courses at any time.
+Users who are in compliance with these terms and any applicable ASU policies may request a refund up to ten (10) calendar days after the course start date.
+Individuals who do not withdraw from a course within ten (10) calendar days of the course start date are not eligible to request a refund for respective course participation fees.
 Refunds will not be issued for the purchase of ASU credit.

 You retain all intellectual property rights in, and are responsible for, the User Content you share.

-Unless we give you our written permission, you may not copy, modify, distribute, mirror, republish or transmit any of the Content or materials on the OSC.
-You agree not to “scrape, ” or download in bulk, any OSC content, including any lists or directories of OSC users, online learning materials or articles, user postings or user information.
-However, you may, make one copy of documents posted on the OSC which are of interest to you for your own personal, non-commercial, educational use as long as it does not contain personal information of other OSC users, including photographs and videos.
+Unless we give you our written permission, you may not copy, modify, distribute, mirror, republish or transmit any of the Content or materials on the ASU Universal Learner Courses.
+You agree not to “scrape, ” or download in bulk, any ASU Universal Learner Courses content, including any lists or directories of ASU Universal Learner Courses users, online learning materials or articles, user postings or user information.
+However, you may, make one copy of documents posted on the ASU Universal Learner Courses which are of interest to you for your own personal, non-commercial, educational use as long as it does not contain personal information of other ASU Universal Learner Courses users, including photographs and videos.

-Some content on OSC may have copyright restrictions and thus may only be copied and used by users in accordance with specified rules that must be followed by the user.
+Some content on ASU Universal Learner Courses may have copyright restrictions and thus may only be copied and used by users in accordance with specified rules that must be followed by the user.
 We will post these rules for you when they apply.
 By using this copyright protected content in accordance with the specified rules, you agree to accept and follow all rules and conditions that apply to it.

-You agree to keep all copyright and other notices on all copies of any content you obtain from OSC.
-All rights in OSC and its content, if not expressly granted to you, are reserved to ASU.
+You agree to keep all copyright and other notices on all copies of any content you obtain from ASU Universal Learner Courses.
+All rights in ASU Universal Learner Courses and its content, if not expressly granted to you, are reserved to ASU.

 User Content Representations and Warranties.
-By submitting or distributing your User Content, you affirm, represent and warrant (1) that you have the necessary rights, licenses, consents and/or permissions to reproduce and publish User Content within OSC and to authorize ASU and its users to reproduce, modify, publish and otherwise use and distribute your User Content in a manner consistent with OSC and these Terms, and (2) that neither your submission of your User Content nor the exercise of the licenses granted below will infringe or violate the rights of any third party.
+By submitting or distributing your User Content, you affirm, represent and warrant (1) that you have the necessary rights, licenses, consents and/or permissions to reproduce and publish User Content within ASU Universal Learner Courses and to authorize ASU and its users to reproduce, modify, publish and otherwise use and distribute your User Content in a manner consistent with ASU Universal Learner Courses and these Terms, and (2) that neither your submission of your User Content nor the exercise of the licenses granted below will infringe or violate the rights of any third party.
 You, and not ASU, are solely responsible for your User Content and the consequences of posting or publishing them.

 License Grant to ASU.
-By submitting or posting your User Content within OSC, you hereby grant to ASU a worldwide, non-exclusive, sub-licensable, fully paid-up, royalty-free, perpetual, irrevocable right and license to host, display, perform, reproduce, modify, distribute, redistribute, relicense and otherwise use, make available and exploit your User Content, in whole or in part, in any form and in any media formats and through any media channels (now known or hereafter developed).
+By submitting or posting your User Content within ASU Universal Learner Courses, you hereby grant to ASU a worldwide, non-exclusive, sub-licensable, fully paid-up, royalty-free, perpetual, irrevocable right and license to host, display, perform, reproduce, modify, distribute, redistribute, relicense and otherwise use, make available and exploit your User Content, in whole or in part, in any form and in any media formats and through any media channels (now known or hereafter developed).

 NOTICE OF COPYRIGHT INFRINGEMENT REQUIREMENTS

 The Digital Millennium Copyright Act specifies that all infringement claims must be in writing (either electronic mail or paper letter) and must include certain information.
-If you believe that your Content has been copied and posted within the OSC, please provide ASU with the following information:
+If you believe that your Content has been copied and posted within the ASU Universal Learner Courses, please provide ASU with the following information:

-The Designated Agent to respond to reports alleging copyright infringements on the OSC platform and ASU web site locations or networks, in accordance with the Digital Millennium Copyright Act, is:
+The Designated Agent to respond to reports alleging copyright infringements on the ASU Universal Learner Courses platform and ASU web site locations or networks, in accordance with the Digital Millennium Copyright Act, is:

 ASU reserves the right to remove Content alleged to be infringing without prior notice, at our sole discretion.